tpwo/pyzet/docs/zettel-formatting.md

 If wrong formatting is detected, a warning will be raised and pyzet will show you a raw title line instead of a parsed one.

-Ideally, title should not exceed 50 characters.
-This is because a title is also a commit message in a Zettelkasten repo, and GitHub will snip messages longer than 50 characters when displaying commit messages next to the files.
-At this point, this is not checked by pyzet, so no warning will be raised in that case.

 ```markdown
 # Example correct zettel title